esslli24-PfThML/esslli24PfThML.github.io/README.md

 #### References
 To be updated.

+## Prerequisites <a name="pre"></a>
+We only assume some basic familiarity with sequent calculus and modal logics.
+We will introduce both topics, recalling the main notions used throughout the course, in Lecture 1.
+To learn more about sequent calculus and proof theory, you can attend the introductory course Linear Logic, which will also take place in Week 2 of ESSLLI24.

+#### References
+There are several textbooks and resources that introduce modal logics.
+You could have a look at one of the following:
+- The Stanford Encyclopedia entry for "Modal logics" ([link](https://seop.illc.uva.nl/entries/logic-modal/)).
+- van Benthem, Modal logic for open minds, Stanford: Center for the Study of Language and Information, 2010.
+- Blackburn, de Rijke and Venema, Modal Logic, Cambridge University Press, 2001 (only the first chapters will be relevant for the course).

+For an introduction to proof theory, you can refer to:
+- Mancosu, Galvan and Zach, An introduction to proof theory, Oxford University Press, 2021.
+- Troelstra and Schwichtenberg, Basic proof theory, Cambridge University Press, 2000 (only chapters 3 and 4 are relevant for the course).

-## Contacts
+## Contacts <a name="contacts"></a>
-For any questions or comment, you can use the ESSLLI discord server, or reach out to us at m.girlando _at_ uva _dot_ nl and tiziano.dalmonte _at_ unibz _dot_ it
+For any question or comment, you can use the ESSLLI discord server, or reach out to us at tiziano.dalmonte _at_ unibz _dot_ it and m.girlando _at_ uva _dot_ nl